by-liu/personal_website/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a researcher and engineer in Artificial Intelligence with mixed academia and industry experiences for about 10 years.
-My background covers the fields of deep learning, computer vision and medical image analysis.
+My background covers the fields of deep learning, computer vision, medical image analysis and recommendation.
 Currently, I am a Rearch Associate at ÉTS Montreal.
 Besides technical stuff, I have passion in reading, travelling and some social issues.
-If we also share common interests in these stuffs, you might refer to my non-technical [blog](https://espmoon.wordpress.com/).
+If we also share common interests in this stuff, you might refer to my non-technical [Blogs](https://espmoon.wordpress.com/).
-Don't hesitate to make a contact, should you have any questions.